top of page

 Have you ever read a book that looked wrong, even if the story was great?
 Let me know in the comments—or tag me on Instagram @brandystoker.author with your thoughts.

-Whether you're polishing your next romance novel or devouring your latest book crush, I hope this post gave you something to think about.
+Whether you're polishing your next romance novel or devouring your latest book crush, I hope this post gives you something to think about.
+Formatting is crucial in ensuring your readers have a seamless experience.

 💌 Want more?
 [Subscribe here] to get my best insights (and stories) sent straight to your inbox.